kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 Adjust the code so it says `data-home-pitch` and it will work fine.
 But from there, go to the JavaScript and change `teamInfo.dataset.homePitch` to `teamInfo.dataset.home-pitch`...you'll get a browser console reference error saying "pitch is not defined".

-Because of this, I suggest keeping your data-attributes and `dataset` properties at a two-word minimum.  `data-home-pitch` and `teamInfo.dataset.homePitch` are fine...`data-home-team-pitch` and `teamInfo.dataset.homeTeamPitch` may work, but are too verbose.
+Because of this, I suggest keeping your data attributes and `dataset` properties at a two-word minimum.  `data-home-pitch` and `teamInfo.dataset.homePitch` are fine...`data-home-team-pitch` and `teamInfo.dataset.homeTeamPitch` may work, but are too verbose.

-<a name="store-data-attributes-link"></a>
+<a name="store-data attributes-link"></a>
-Store the data-attributes in a link (<a href="http://codepen.io/kaidez/pen/dPoexg" target="blank">See the CodePen Demo</a>)
+Store the data attributes in a link (<a href="http://codepen.io/kaidez/pen/dPoexg" target="blank">See the CodePen Demo</a>)
 ---------------------
-The first example separated the link and the data-attribute content so things would be clearer, but a real-world use case is to store the attributes in the link being clicked on.
+The first example separated the link and the data attribute content so things would be clearer, but a real-world use case is to store the attributes in the link being clicked on.
 Using the same CSS, that code would look like this:

 __The HTML__
 {% prism markup %}